The Conundrum of Asking for Help

 Societal Pressures

-How Therapy Can Help
+How Therapy Can Help With Anxiety

-Therapy can help so much with this because you don’t have to go it alone.
+Therapy can help so much with anxiety because you don’t have to go it alone.
 Creating a weekly space where you are in the spotlight and in control will feel awkward and uncomfortable at first.
 It will be painful and scary at times, but it is also comforting, rewarding, awe inspiring, and empowering.
 We often need a guide to help point out the things we have been ignoring and help us reframe our thoughts and emotions about experiences we have had.
 The shame, guilt, worry, loneliness, sadness, anxiety we are feeling starts to melt away and light begins to shine through.
 Trust is created in a safe space where you can finally get the help you’ve been needing.
 You can be more assured of what your needs are and how to get them met so you can ask for help with confidence.

 In Conclusion